saviokay/cautious-succotash/README.md

 # cautious-succotash
-A Bot Demonstrating The Capabilities Of Twitter API via Python.
+A Bot Demonstrating The Capabilities Of Twitter API via NodeJS.